A Comprehensive Overview of Color Pickers and Color Converters: HEX, RGB, HSL and CMYK Codes Explained

-What Is a Color Picker?
+So what is a Color Picker?

 Types of Color Pickers

-Understanding Color Models
+Color Models Made Easy

 HEX Color Codes